Varmtech/video-client/README.md

 Returns an array of joined participants of the room

     videoRoom.getParticipants()

+### toggleAudio
+It is possible to enable or disable audio by passing audioTrack to this function.

+    videoRoom.toggleAudio(audioTrack)
+## Available participant methods
+### connectToUser
+It is possible to direct call one of room participants.\

+    `participant.connectToUser()`

+It is need to be called on participant who you to direct call
+### endCallWithUser
+You can end it anytime you want by using this`

+    particpant.endCallWithUser()

+It is need to be called on participant who have direct call with you

+### toggleAudioTracksMix
+Also you can mix your voice with participant who have direct call with you and after that room members will be able to listen that participant voice too.

+    participant.toggleAudioTracksMix()

+It is need to be called on participant who have direct call with you.
+It also toggles it back.
 ## Events
 Events can be listened by attaching listeners to `VideoRoom`